How to Prepare for and Escape a House Fire

 • each family member must know how to do these things

-• this includes young children, disabled, and pets
+• this includes young children, disabled family members, and pets

 • assign a parent/adult to each

-• if parents are outnumbered, older children can help
+• once parents are outnumbered, older children should help

 d.
 If there's time